 • In 2011-2013 school years, the Laundry Campus Action Committee within IRHG worked to help bring high-efficiency front-loading washers and dryers to campus.

-• In 2007-2008 school year, the Creighton Students' Union and IRHG worked together for a comprehensive recycling program for the campus.
+• In 2007-2008 school year, the Creighton Students' Union and IRHG worked together to develop a comprehensive recycling program for the campus.

 • Gender-Neutral Bathroom Initiative (Spring 2008).
 IRHG took a stance at converting gender-specific-single-stalled bathrooms in Residence Halls to gender-neutral-single-stalled bathrooms in order to make the campus more inclusive.